-Oklahoma City, OK - San Felipe Pueblo artist, Fernando Padilla, Jr. will be recognized during the 35th Annual Red Earth Festival as the 2021 Red Earth Honored One.
-Since its inception in 1987, Red Earth, Inc has selected an artist whose support of Native art has been substantial throughout his or her life for this annual recognition.
+San Felipe Pueblo artist, Fernando Padilla, Jr. was recognized during the 35th Annual Red Earth Festival as the 2021 Red Earth Honored One.
+Since its inception in 1987, Red Earth has selected an artist whose support of Native art has been substantial throughout his or her life for this annual recognition.

 This award is given to someone who has had a significant influence on the Native art community; To one who has continuing involvement, activity, and participation in their art form.